The best 24-70mm lenses in 2023

 Unfortunately, Canon does not currently offer a budget 24-70mm, and there are no third-party versions for its R-mount cameras yet.
 So, this Sigma lens for EF-mount with an adapter is the next best thing if you are looking for a more affordable 24-70mm lens for your mirrorless Canon camera.
 You’ll have to purchase an adapter separately, but it will still save you about $1,000 if you opt for the cheaper adapter that lacks a control ring.

 Weighing in at 2.24 pounds, Sigma’s EF-mount 24-70mm is a heavy lens—the heaviest on our list.
 But with that comes excellent build quality with weather seals to keep out dust and water and a fluorine coating to keep the front element clean.
-It also offers image stabilization of up to stops.
+It also offers image stabilization of up to four stops.

 The lens utilizes an Integrated HSM (Hyper Sonic Motor) for quick and quiet autofocus.
 And it offers full-time manual focus should you need to fine-tune your focus at a moment’s notice.
 As this is part of Sigma’s higher-end Art line, image quality is excellent, resulting in sharp, highly detailed photos.
 And the rounded nine-blade diaphragm results in attractive bokeh.
 Overall, it’s a quality lens at a much more affordable price.
 But if you’d like to save a smidge more ($100 at the time of writing), the Tamron SP 24-70mm f/2.8 Di VC USD G2 for Canon EF is also a fantastic budget-friendly choice.